 With Christmas well and truly on the way, who doesn’t want marzipaned Christmas cake and be able to make traditional marzipan fruits?! … and even though I’ve given up refined sugar, that’s not gonna stop me, hell no!!! … with large amounts of almond meal in the pantry, a huge dollop of determination and a general idea how marzipan is made this is what happened …..

-These Christmas muffins were simply baked using a Sarah Wilson recipe – her “Totally Messed-With Christmas Cake” found in the Simplicious Cook Book (pg 315) – although the recipe’s for a cake it made a stunning total of 18 muffins!
-If you’ve not got this cook book there are alternatives to this recipe that can be found on the internet that are also refined, sugar free … anyhow this muffin is just to give you an idea how the marzipan was used …. as you can see it was topped with marzipan and coconut cream … but believe me there are so, so many options and fun to be had!!!
+These Christmas muffins were simply baked using an I quit sugar recipe which can be found here – although the recipe’s for a cake it made a stunning total of 18 muffins! … anyhow this muffin is just to give you an idea how the marzipan was used …. as you can see it was topped with marzipan and coconut cream … but believe me there are so, so many options and fun to be had!!!

 Anyway back to the marzipan ….